Are you considering buying a new smartphone anytime soon? It sure does sound tempting, but have you asked yourself, do

 Does my phone work well?

 This is the first question you should ask yourself.
-Are you experiencing some glitches often?
-Or, your phone works just fine?
-Even if you do experience some glitches now and then, keep in mind that you can probably fix them on your own.
-And you can do that with just a few taps, or with a help of some useful apps.
+Are you experiencing any glitches?
+Or does your phone work just fine?
+Even if you do experience some glitches every now and then, keep in mind that you can probably fix them on your own.
+You can do that with just a few taps or with the help of some useful apps.

-As I’ve said, it’s important to separate our wishes and needs.
-A smartphone is needed, for sure, but if the one you have now works well, why spend money on a new one?
+As mentioned, it’s important to separate our wants and needs.
+A smartphone is needed, but if the one you have now works well, why spend money on a new one?
 This is especially important if you are tight on a budget.
-So, before you rush to the store or to your carrier to get one of the latest tech pieces, consider these things.
+So, consider these things before you rush to the store or to your carrier to get one of the latest tech pieces.

 Do I really need some extra features?

-Watching all those ads that show off a new design and features makes you want to buy the phone.
+Watching all those ads showing a new design and features makes you want to buy the phone.
 We all know that feeling.
-A fingerprint sensor, an iris scanner, extra camera options, etc. it all sounds cool.
-But, it’s time to ask yourself do you really need those?
+Fingerprint sensors, iris scanners, extra camera options, etc., all sound cool.
+But, it’s time to ask yourself, do you really need those?

-More features, especially new ones – the higher price.
-I remember the time when fingerprint sensor was one of the reasons I wanted a new phone.
-So, when my old one broke down, I decided to buy one with it.
-And imagine this – I don’t even use the sensor now.
-It all sounds cool and great, but after a while, you will probably find it boring, especially if you are not a tech addict.
-If your phone has the things you need and actually use, perhaps you don’t have to get a new one.
-At least, not yet.
+The more features, especially the new feature – the higher price.
+Imagine buying a phone with a fingerprint sensor, and after a while, you stop using that fingerprint sensor.
+It all sounds cool and great, but you will probably find it boring after a while, especially if you are not a tech addict.
+If your phone has the things you need and use, perhaps you don’t have to get a new one.
+At least not yet.

 How long will I use my new phone?

-If you are considering buying a phone worth hundreds of dollars, you must wonder how long you are going to use it.
-Remember the good old times of Nokia 3310 and similar phones.
-You buy it, and use it for years.
+If you consider buying a phone worth hundreds of dollars, you must think about how long you will use it.
+Remember the good old times of the Nokia 3310 and similar phones.
+You buy it and use it for years.
 They were sturdy and trendy.